JohnnieShen/cs257-Project-Ingenuity/README.md

    - A rocket booster was added to make the game feel more alive for the player, the block allows for acceleration when the player presses shift.
 An associated particle effect was created for it.
 - Boss Fight
    - A more advanced AI was created to simulate a boss fight which lives in the boss base, a script was attached to where anytime a player comes within a certain distance, a large health bar will appear towards the top of the screen

+### Next milestone:

+For the next milestone, we want to continue fleshing out the core gameplay and adding more content to the game.
+One thing we are in the middle of doing would be a boss fight of some sorts that will feature a POI and a dark souls style health bar, which we thought would be really funny.
+Another thing that we would want to do to fully close the gameplay loop would be to create a set of endgame conditions so that players can get out of an level and move on to the other.
+We are still in the middle of looking into this.

+Content wise, another thing we could do would be to add even more blocks to the game.
+We have added a system of block rarities to the game as a placeholder system to enrich the gameplay, but we would like to keep on exploring our options.
+One issue this system brings us is that since now there are about 20 blocks, it is really annoying to look for a specific one.
+Thus, we would like to implement some QOL fix for this issue next patch and potentially change how the players interact with the system.

+Another thing we've been always wanted to do is to add sounds effects and music to the game.
+We have been sidetracked for multiple times in attempting to do this, but hopefully we can add it in this patch.

+- Boss enemies with special scripts for behavior, boss fight mechanic, end game goals (tentative if our time allows), more enemy types
+- More POI on the map, fell-able trees
+- More blocks, better navigation scheme for build mode for selecting blocks
+- UI polish
+- Sounds (sound effects, music)

 ## Development

 ### Project Checkpoint 1-2